Before 14 Days Overdue

-When a patron reports an item lost before it is 30 days overdue, borrowing privileges continue without interruption if the patron pays for the item.
+When a patron reports an item lost before it is 14 days overdue, borrowing privileges continue without interruption if the patron pays for the item.
 The cost of the item is the publisher’s list price or the manufacturer’s suggested retail price.
 If the item is found and returned to the library before it is 90 days past due, the library will issue a refund to the patron only if the patron provides the original receipt he or she was given when the item was paid for.
-The amount of the refund will be equal to the publisher’s list price or the manufacturer’s suggested retail price less all accrued fines.
+Fees passed on from the collection are nonrefundable.
+The amount of the refund will be equal to the publisher’s list price or the manufacturer’s suggested retail price less all accrued fines for reciprocal borrowers.

-If the assumed lost item is returned within 90 days of the original due date, only the overdue fine or the maximum fine (whichever is less) will be charged.
+If the assumed lost item is returned within 34 days of the original due date, only the overdue fine (for reciprocal borrowers) or the maximum fine (whichever is less) will be charged.

 Patron Replacement of the Item